warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         -MM     Setup XMail to use 'Maildir' delivery (default on Unix).

         -Mm     Setup XMail to use 'mailbox' delivery (default on Windows).

+        -MD ndirs
+                Set the number of subdirectories allocated for the DNS cache files storage ( default 101 ).

     [POP3]
         -Pp port